Inktober 2023 and Krita's animated brushes

 Most of the work was done with the Nylnook Ink Large Charlie G

-brush from the Nylnook's bundle.2
+brush from Nylnook's bundle.2

 As a bonus, here's a quick guide to Krita's animated brushes, since I've created one to draw all the spiders for the "Spiders" entry.